Research-Commons/ml_frameworks_examples/README.md

 ./build-examples.sh --framework libtorch --usecase 1 --copy-resources assets/
 ```

+>Optional : add **"--no-cache"** if you want to build the docker image without caching

 This will build the `experimental` version of the image by default and provide information on how to run the image.

 > [!NOTE]